-Solid South
+Solid South EDITOR:

-with great effect, for our own good, excerpts from the BROADCASTING • TELECASTING story on this very excellent survey [comparative study of radio-TV-newspaper-magazine circulation by Dr. Raymond A. Kemper for WAVE Louisville, B • T, Oct.
+. .
+At WKYW we have used with great effect, for our own good, excerpts from the BROADCASTING • TELECASTING story on this very excellent survey [comparative study of radio-TV-newspaper-magazine circulation by Dr. Raymond A. Kemper for WAVE Louisville, $B \bullet T$ , Oct.
 1].
 We think WAVE deserves an NARTB, a BAB and by all means an ANA resolution of thanks for dispelling some ideas that have solidified east of the Hudson River.